 The Bureau of Labor Statistics Occupational Outlook Handbook expects occupations in life, physical, and social science to grow 10 percent from 2016 to 2026, faster than average.
 The median annual wage for these occupations was $64,510 in 2017.
 There is increasing demand for those with expertise in biomedical research, psychology, energy management, and environmental protection.
 Jobs with an entry-level requirement of a master’s degree include historians, political scientists, sociologists, survey researchers, and zoologists and wildlife biologists.
 Other occupations include anthropologists and archeologists (median pay of $62,280 in 2017) and economists (median pay in 2017 of $102,490).
 Epidemiologists with a master’s in public health saw a median annual wage of $69,660 in 2017, while the median annual wage for urban and regional planners was $71,490.

-The five programs in criminal justice and law include Master of Criminal Justice, Master of Forensic Sciences, Master of Public Administration, Master of Science in Cybersecurity and Information Assurance, and the Master of Science in Homeland Security and Emergency Management.
+The five programs in criminal justice and law include Master of Criminal Justice, Master of Forensic Sciences, Master of Public Administration, Master of Science in Cybersecurity, and the Master of Science in Homeland Security and Emergency Management.
 The Bureau of Labor Statistics projects a nine percent growth in law-related occupations from 2016 to 2026, as fast as average for all occupations.

-The advanced degree programs in arts and humanities at National include the Master of Arts in Digital Journalism, Master of Arts in English, Master of Arts in Film Studies, Master of Arts in Strategic Communication, Master of Fine Arts in Creative Writing, Master of Fine Arts in Digital Cinema, and the Master of Fine Arts in Professional Screenwriting.
+The advanced degree programs in arts and humanities at National include the Master of Arts in Digital Journalism, Master of Arts in English, Master of Arts in Film Studies, Master of Arts in Strategic Communication, Master of Fine Arts in Creative Writing, and the Master of Fine Arts in Digital Cinema.
 These degrees can help you achieve a career in occupations expected to see four percent growth from 2016 to 2026, according to the Bureau of Labor Statistics.
 Most occupations have a bachelor’s degree as a requirement for an entry-level position, so attaining your master’s will place you ahead of the crowd.
 There is also a growing need for professionals with experience in animation and visual effects for video games, movies, smartphones, and television.

 Other Benefits from Pursuing a Master’s Degree